 Will I have to go to court for a wrongful death case?

 It depends.
 Sometimes making an insurance claim is enough.
 But you should talk with a lawyer about the benefits of filing a lawsuit and going to court.
 Your lawyer will prepare and file the wrongful death complaint and then appear in court on your behalf.
-Whether or not you’ll need to go through a trial depends on whether the other side is willing to settle.
-Many people resolve their cases through pre-trial settlements.
+Whether you’ll need to go through a trial will depend on whether the other side is willing to settle.
+Many people resolve their cases through pretrial settlements.
 It’s best to talk with an attorney about your specific circumstances.

 What’s the average wrongful death settlement?

 There is no average wrongful death settlement or court award because every case is unique in terms of how the person died, the degree to which the decedent suffered before his or her death and the surviving relatives’ injuries.
 You should discuss with attorney Matt Menzer how much the wrongful death claim might be worth and how much you might receive after compensation is divided among the eligible relatives.